 Ecojustice was again given leave to intervene in the Ontario case in support of the federal government, representing both the David Suzuki Foundation and the Athabasca Chipewyan First Nation.

-On June 28, 2019, the Ontario Court of Appeal gave their decision.
+On June 28, 2019, the Ontario Court of Appeal issued their decision in Reference re Greenhouse Gas Pollution Pricing Act C65807.

 The court confirmed the federal government has the power to step in when the province fails to effectively tackle climate change.
 The court found “the need for a collective approach to a matter of national concern, and the risk of non-participation by one or more provinces, permits Canada to adopt minimum national standards to reduce GHG emissions.
 The Act does this and no more.
 It leaves ample scope for provincial legislation in relation to the environment, climate change and GHGs, while narrowly constraining federal jurisdiction to address the risk of provincial inaction.”